dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 [Continuation](https://eu.swi-prolog.org/pldoc/man?section=delcont) that can be called for more solutions if the `Bag` turns out to be too small after all.
 To your editors!

+(Is demanding steadfastness from a predicate, as the ISO standard demands of `findall/3`, even reasonable?
+I doubt it.
+Predicates should "fail fast" with the full information that can be obtained from the arguments they have been given.
+ If you absolutely want steadfastness, you can always pass an unbound variable (which gives nothing away) at the parameter position marked `-` and unify that with a not-full-unbound term afterwards.)

 ### Edge case; bad bag

 Edge case: `findall/3` accepts a non-list `Bag` instead of throwing a type error.